FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 document could be described as the shortest possible LaTeX input document, that creates an output file.
 It consists of 3 LaTeX commands and one line/character of text.

+In our minimal example, document is an environment.
+Only the text enclosed by the begin and end commands is effected by the environment.
+The part of the file before the \begin{document} command is called the preamble, and is used to "configure" the LaTeX typesetter and change various parameters for typesetting.

 This is processed by a TeX processor that generates an output file.
 Now, we begin to look into each line in the example in more detail.

 The first line reads

 ..
 L5